asd855280/recipe_recommend_final/README.md

 ## AWS Deployment

 Before deploy to AWS platform.
 There are a few things needed to be set up.

-VPC, public subnet, private subnet(optional), internet gateway, route tables and Roles.
-In this case, we select c5a.2xlarge EC2 instance, for the memory and computing purpose.
+In this case, created one VPC, a public subnet, whose IP range needed to be subset of VPC IP range.
+Attached one Internet Gateway,

+created one route table that associates with public subnet.

+When launching an EC2 instance or initializing a spot request, be sure to select the pre-defined VPC and public subnet, and edit security group to open 22 port(fot ssh) and 80 port(fot http).